Islandora/documentation/docs/user-documentation/file_viewers.md

 * Navigate to the "Manage Display" page for that media type
 * Select the "Source" view mode (the secondary tabs along the top)
 * Make sure that only the appropriate fields are being rendered
-* For the "main" file field (it's named different things in different media types: File, Image, as appropriate), select a different field formatter and configure it how you like it.
+* For the "main" file field (it's named different things in different media types: `field_media_file`, `field_media_image`... as appropriate), select a different field formatter and configure it how you like it.

 ### Configuring an "optional" viewer